History of Europe in Timeline

 2021: European Population in 2021

-February 2022: Russia invades Ukraine
+February 2022: Russian Invasion of Ukraine

-The United Nations predicts that Europe will decline in population between 2022 and 2050 by −7 per cent, without changing immigration movements.
+In 2022, The United Nations predicts that Europe will decline in population between 2022 and 2050 by −7 per cent, without changing immigration movements.

-2023: Europe's population
+2023: Europe's Population in 2023

-According to a population projection by the UN Population Division, by 2050 Europe's population may fall to between 680 and 720 million people, which would be 7% of the world population at that time.
+According to a population projection of the UN Population Division, by 2050 Europe's population may fall to between 680 and 720 million people, which would be 7% of the world population at that time.